12 Best Neon Alternatives for Managed Postgres (Reviewed)

 Which Neon alternative is best for users in Asia?

 Weight region coverage first.
 Neon offers only Singapore and Sydney in Asia Pacific, so if your users are elsewhere in the region, look at providers with more cities.
-The hyperscalers cover hub regions like Tokyo, Mumbai, and Jakarta.
+The hyperscalers, Amazon RDS, Google Cloud SQL, and Azure Database for PostgreSQL, cover hub regions like Tokyo, Mumbai, and Jakarta.
 Nearbase is built specifically for this case, running managed Postgres in local data centers across nine Asia and Middle East cities, including ones the others skip.

 Can a Neon alternative keep my data in a specific country?